Minnesota Valley National Wildlife Refuge

 Land and trails are open daily, 5:00 a.m. - 10:00 p.m.
 The refuge does not groom trails during the winter season.

 Refuge units

-There are 12 refuge units, listed east to west.
+There are 13 refuge units, listed east to west.

+Round Lake Unit

+Round Lake in Arden Hills is owned and managed by the USFWS as the Round Lake Unit of the Refuge.
+Ownership of Round Lake was transferred from the United States Army to the USFWS in 1974.
+The Round Lake Unit is the only portion of the Refuge located within Ramsey County.